-In 1980 Paul Simon released his "One Trick Pony" album and this song was the lead single.
+Late In The Evening hails from the 1980 "One Trick Pony" album as the lead single.
 The song reached #6 in the US and was a top 20 in several other countries.

 Drummer Steve Gadd played with 2 drum sticks in each hand on this track.

 Love Me Like A Rock was released as a single back in 1973 and peaked at #2 on the charts.
 The other #2 was Kodachrome.